zylonity/3ds-LibTheoraPlayer/Readme.md

 ### Using a website
 So...
 I did try using ffmpeg to convert my footage into ogv, but there was always some sort of tiny, slight artefacting or frame issue or something (on the video itself) no matter if i used FFMPEG through the terminal, or if I used VLC's converter function.

-This isn't an AD but out of desperation I used [https://convertio.co/mp4-ogv/](url), I can't guarantee safety, or privacy using that website and using FFMPEG is definetly the better (open source) way of doing this
+This isn't an AD but out of desperation I used [https://convertio.co/mp4-ogv/](url), I set the video quality to 'Highest', and audio quality to 'High' - I can't guarantee your safety, or privacy using that website and using FFMPEG is definitely the better (open source) way of doing this

 ### Using FFMPEG
 You can create a compatible video file using the following command: